Ahmed Raza Khan Barelvi: Shia

 Ahmed Raza Khan wrote various books against the beliefs and faith of Shia Muslims and declared various practices of Shia as kufr.
 He considered most Shiites of his day apostates because, he believed, they repudiated necessities of religion.

-Wahabi Movement
+Wahhabi Movement

-Ahmed Raza Khan declared Wahabis as disbelievers (kuffar) and collected many fatwas of various scholars against the Wahhabi movement founded by Muhammad ibn Abd al-Wahhab, who was predominant in the Arabian peninsula, just as he had done with the Ahmadis and Deobandis.
-Until this day, Khan's followers remain opposed to the Wahhabi and their beliefs.
+Ahmed Raza Khan declared Wahhabis as disbelievers (kuffar) and collected many fatwas of various scholars against the Wahhabi movement founded by Muhammad ibn Abd al-Wahhab, who was predominant in the Arabian peninsula, just as he had done with the Ahmadis and Deobandis.
+Until this day, Khan's followers remain opposed to the Wahhabi movement and their beliefs.